TheBroMoe/Valgrind_TLB/README.md

 CMPUT 379: A
 **IMPORTANT NOTE:
-The scrips were created in a specific way to execute all code within the 'a3' directory and not within the src directory
+The scripts were created in a specific way to execute all code within the 'a3' directory and not within the src directory

 # How to run program: